mwmlln/shinju_select/README.md

 * Focus:

-  The focus of this project is to provide high quality online store experience for site visitors when they shop or browse jewellery for their special occasions online.
+  The focus of this project is to provide a high quality online store experience for site visitors when they shop or browse jewellery for their special occasions online.

 * Definition: